Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Stan Anderson about 1 year ago
+Stan Anderson over 1 year ago

 •The marijuana growers have invested years of hard work and copious amounts of money to bring their product to market.
 For any number of reasons, they have failed to make a profit for their efforts; weather, soil conditions, government policies, taxes, and the big one, competition from large multinational grower combines that undercut our local growers’ prices.
 But are growers really much different than other mom-and-pop business owners who have been put out of business by weather, wildfires, COVID lockdowns, taxes, changing technology and competition from Amazon, Walmart, COSTCO and other big-box stores and on-line marketers?
 How many local stores and shops and restaurants have been closed since 2019 alone?
 It’s called free enterprise; businesses die and others are born.
 And not all of it is fair but that is reality.
 And the owners of those small businesses didn’t get any tax amnesty or payment to the growers plans from the county, state or federal governments.
 Nor is the proposed tax cut fair to all those who paid their taxes as scheduled.